 How do oxalates affect my health?

-If our body can’t process oxalates effectively, they can crystallize and act like shards of glass, creating irritation wherever they go.
+Not everyone has an issue with oxalates.
+But if our body can’t process oxalates effectively, they can crystallize and act like shards of glass, creating irritation wherever they go.
 Oxalates can form crystals in the heart, bone, brain, and kidney, and when we excrete them from the kidneys, they can damage our genitalia, leading to vulvar pain in women.

 What conditions are associated with high oxalate load?